Miguelos/tasty-bash/README.md

 ##DESIGN

 Instead of keeping my bashrc all in one file that becomes a giant mess, I've split the file out into a bunch of small shell scripts that the main bashrc automatically imports.
-This results in the followingdirectory setup:
+This results in the following directory setup:

 ~/.bashrc
 ~/.bash_aliases.d/